-In 2018, the Compensation and Personnel Committee continued to use the services of Pay Governance in fulfilling its obligations under its charter, the material terms of which are described elsewhere in this Proxy Statement under the heading "Corporate Governance and Related Matters-Compensation and Personnel Committee."
+In 2019, the Compensation and Personnel Committee continued to use the services of Pay Governance in fulfilling its obligations under its charter, the material terms of which are described elsewhere in this Proxy Statement under the heading "Corporate Governance and Related Matters-Compensation and Personnel Committee."

-Pay Governance attended the four regularly scheduled meetings of the Compensation and Personnel Committee in 2018 and provided the Committee with objective expert analyses, assessments, research, and recommendations for executive compensation programs, incentives, perquisites and compensation standards.
+Pay Governance attended the four regularly scheduled meetings of the Compensation and Personnel Committee in 2019 and provided the Committee with objective expert analyses, assessments, research, and recommendations for executive compensation programs, incentives, perquisites and compensation standards.
 In this capacity, they provided services that related solely to work performed for, and at the direction of, the Compensation and Personnel Committee, including analysis of material prepared by management for the Committee's review.
-Pay Governance provided no other services to the Company during 2018.
-The total amount of fees paid to Pay Governance for 2018 services was \$89,602.
-In addition, the Company reimburses Pay Governance for reasonable travel and business expenses, and any fees related to the purchasing of compensation benchmarking data.
+Pay Governance also provides advice related to compensation for directors to the Nominating and Governance Committee.

-The Compensation and Personnel Committee selected Pay Governance to serve as its Independent Compensation consultant only after assessing the firm's independence.
+The Compensation and Personnel Committee selected Pay Governance to serve as its independent compensation consultant only after assessing the firm's independence.
 As part of its independence review, the Compensation and Personnel Committee reviewed the Company's relationship with Pay Governance and determined that no conflicts of interest existed.
-The Compensation and Personnel Committee has the sole authority to retain and terminate consultants, including Pay Governance.
+The Compensation and Personnel Committee has the sole authority to retain and terminate consultants, including Pay Governance, with respect to compensation matters.